isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prep-a-room-for-paint/index.md

 Old paint should be stripped entirely to create a smooth paint contact surface boosts surface stickiness ability.

-When stripping, its advisable to thin the walls/ceiling sufficiently to break paint molecular bond and hence ease the removal process the paint thinner should match the applied old paint (oil-based thinner should be used over oil-based paint and vice versa) Gently, strip the paint layer using a putty knife/ [a paint](https: //www. amazon. com/Toughest-Tools-Paint-Scraper-Remover/dp/B07XVBW45J/ref=sr_1_5?
+When stripping, its advisable to thin the walls/ceiling sufficiently to break paint molecular bond and hence ease the removal process the paint thinner should match the applied old paint (oil-based thinner should be used over oil-based paint and vice versa) Gently, strip the paint layer using a putty knife/ [a paint](https://www.amazon. com/Toughest-Tools-Paint-Scraper-Remover/dp/B07XVBW45J/ref=sr_1_5?

 dchild=1&keywords=paint+scraper&qid=1610135050&sr=8-5) scraper, be keen when running the scraper over the old paint to protect primary surface material from damage.